 With more than 500 km of laneway and unassumed roads, Toronto possesses a unique land resource for densification and an opportunity for innovative housing.

 A recent CMHC report on the subject suggests that there are over 5000 potential sites for new, affordable homes in Toronto laneways.

 These lanes are a result of 19th century city building.
-Historically, they provided secondary transportation routes, spaces for businesses and homes and created an efficient, dense urban fabric.
-Until the 1950’s residential and commercial use of laneways was common.
-Even today hundreds of laneway dwellings are still in use.
-The laneway is a vital part of Toronto’s urban heritage and its future.
+Historically, they provided secondary transportation routes, spaces for businesses and homes, and created an efficient, dense urban fabric.
+Until the 1950s residential and commercial use of laneways was common.
+Even today, hundreds of laneway dwellings are still in use.
+The laneway is a both a vital part of Toronto’s urban heritage, as well as its future.